zeroincombenze/l10n-italy/README.rst

 Proposals for enhancement
 -------------------------

-If you have a proposal to change this module, you may want to send an email to
-<moderatore@odoo-italia.org> for initial feedback.
+|en| If you have a proposal to change this module, you may want to send an email to <cc@shs-av.com> for initial feedback.
 An Enhancement Proposal may be submitted if your idea gains ground.

+|it| Se hai proposte per migliorare questo modulo, puoi inviare una mail a <cc@shs-av.com> per un iniziale contatto.

 Credits / Titoli di coda
 ========================